ayushi-gajera/My-Portfolio-Website/README.md

 # My Portfolio

-It displays projects, skills, and other relevant information.
+It displays projects, skills, and other relevant information with a responsive design.